fmerg/pymerkle/docs/tree.rst

-This creates a file containing a JSON dictionary with the minimum required info for retrieving the tree, where ``hashes`` maps to the hash valued stored by the leaf nodes in respective order at the moment od export:
+This creates a file containing a JSON dictionary with the minimum required info for retrieving the tree, where ``hashes`` maps to the hash valued stored by the leaf nodes in respective order at the moment of export:

 .. code-block:: bash